Mario Borghezio

-Mario Borghezio ([ˈmaːrjo borˈɡɛttsjo]; born on 3 December 1947) is an Italian politician from the Northern League.
+Mario Borghezio ([ˈmaːrjo borˈɡɛttsjo]; born 3 December 1947) is an Italian politician who represented Lega Nord in the Chamber of Deputies from 1992 to 2001, and as a Member of the European Parliament from 2001 to 2019.

-Biography
+Early political activities

-Born on 3 December 1947 in Turin.
+Borghezio was born in Turin.
 A former member of the Jeune Europe movement founded by Jean Thiriart, he was also a member of Ordine Nuovo in the 1970s.
 In the mid 1980s, Borghezio was a member of the group around the Orion magazine, a meeting point of Piemontese neofascists, and he served as director of the economic supplement, Orion-Finanza.
 A proponent of antisemitic conspiracy theories at the time, Borghezio later went on to join the "autonomist" movement at the suggestion of Maurizio Murelli, the founder of the journal and close acquaintance of Borghezio.
 He has also regularly taken part in rallies and congresses of the neo-fascist New Force.

-Controversy and convictions
+Convictions and issues

-In 1993, he was sentenced to pay a fine of the equivalent of 450 € for violence on a minor.
+Borghezio was sentenced to pay a fine of the equivalent of 450 € for violence on a minor in 1993.
 He forcefully held and turned over to the police a 12-year-old Moroccan unregistered street seller.

-In July 2005, Borghezio was found guilty of arson, for setting fire to the pallets of some migrants sleeping under a bridge in Turin during a vigilante raid.
+He was found guilty of arson in July 2005, for setting fire to the pallets of some migrants sleeping under a bridge in Turin during a vigilante raid.
 For this he was sentenced to two months and twenty days in prison, converted into a fine of €3,040.

-On 17 December 2005, Borghezio was injured by some No Tav activists, who recognised him on a train from Turin to Venice.
+On 17 December 2005, Borghezio was injured by No Tav activists, who recognised him on a train from Turin to Venice.
 Because of the encounter, he had to undergo an operation for a fractured nasal septum.
 That morning, he had participated in a counter-protest against the No Tav movement in the Susa Valley.

-On 11 September 2007, he was arrested by Belgian police for participating in a protest against the Islamisation of Europe.